 This business report by Fortune Insights says the world sanitary products industry is worth over $50 billion and is forecast to rise!

 There is no doubt that menstrual and sanitary products are heavily marked up from their ‘cost price’.
 Scotland is the only country in the world to place a legal obligation on councils to provide free sanitary products where needed, as is the case for condoms and other items deemed essential for health.

-The purpose of this isn’t to erode the free choice that women have when selecting sanitary products, it’s to make sure that when needed, sanitary products are absolutely guaranteed for those who need them.
-As it stands, women largely have no choice than to exchange their hard-earned cash with billionaire industries when dealing with menstruation.
+The purpose of this isn’t to erode the free choice that women have when selecting sanitary products; it’s to make sure that when needed, sanitary products are absolutely guaranteed for those who need them.
+As it stands, women largely have no choice but to exchange their hard-earned cash with billionaire industries when dealing with menstruation.

 Why Reusable Pads Help: They Reduce Demand for Expensive Products

-By using reusable pads, women everywhere are sending a signal to the billionaire industries that profit from this normal bodily activity.
+By using reusable pads, women everywhere are sending a signal to the billion-dollar industries that profit from this normal bodily activity.

-If women reduce their demand on sanitary products, then these huge commercial industries will have no option other than to slow down their production.
-Their profits will dwindle and so too will the narrative that periods are ‘dirty’ and need to be ‘remedied’ or ‘cleaned’ through the use of main brand sanitary products.
+If women reduce their demand for sanitary products, these huge commercial industries will have no option other than to slow down their production.
+Their profits will dwindle, and the narrative that periods are ‘dirty’ will change

 Reusable Pads Change The Narrative Around Periods

 A significant barrier preventing women from switching to reusable pads is that they feel they’re ‘unclean’ or ‘inferior’ to main brand products.

 Scottish market research into reusable pads found that many women had heard of them but were unsure about their cleanliness or hygiene.
 They were used by a small minority of women and girls.